Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 ### GetZabbixGraph.ps1

-This script will return a jpeg image for a given graphid
+This script will return a jpeg image for a given Zabbix graphid

 e.g.

 ./GetZabbixGraph.ps1 [-Graphid] 55432 [-Filename <filename>] [-From <string>] [-To <string>] [=Width=<nnn>] [-DeviceType <string>]

 ~~~~~